-The percentage of beneficial ownership is based on shares of common stock outstanding prior to this offering after giving effect to our conversion from a Delaware limited liability company to a Delaware corporation, shares of common stock to be outstanding after the completion of this offering, assuming no exercise of the underwriters' option to purchase additional shares of our common stock and shares of our common stock to be outstanding after the completion of this offering, assuming exercise of the underwriters' option to purchase additional shares of our common stock in full.
-The percentage of beneficial ownership further assumes that the corporate conversion had occurred on , based on the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus).
+The percentage of beneficial ownership is based on 23,470,034 shares of common stock outstanding prior to this offering after giving effect to our conversion from a Delaware limited liability company to a Delaware corporation and the issuance of shares of common stock in satisfaction of our accrued and unpaid preferred return on our Series A Preferred Units, 28,670,034 shares of common stock to be outstanding after the completion of this offering, assuming no exercise of the underwriters' option to purchase additional shares of our common stock and 29,450,033 shares of our common stock to be outstanding after the completion of this offering, assuming exercise of the underwriters' option to purchase additional shares of our common stock in full.
+The percentage of beneficial ownership further assumes that the corporate conversion had occurred on June 1, 2018, based on the initial public offering price of \$15.00 per share.